1992 NBA Finals

-The 1992 NBA Finals was the championship round of the 1991–92 NBA season, and the conclusion of the season's playoffs.
+The 1992 NBA Finals was the championship series of the National Basketball Association's (NBA) 1991–92 season, and the conclusion of the season's playoffs.
 The defending NBA champion and Eastern Conference champion Chicago Bulls took on the Western Conference champion Portland Trail Blazers for the title, with Chicago having home court advantage, as they had the best record in the NBA that season.

 The two teams appeared headed to face each other for most of the season and comparisons were made between Clyde Drexler and Michael Jordan throughout the season.
 A month earlier Sports Illustrated had even listed Drexler as Jordan's "No. 1 rival" on a cover the two appeared on together before the playoffs.
 The media, hoping to recreate a Magic Johnson–Larry Bird type rivalry in Jordan-Drexler, compared the two throughout the pre-Finals hype.

 The Bulls went on to win the series in six games, becoming the fourth NBA team to win back-to-back championships after the Boston Celtics, Los Angeles Lakers, and Detroit Pistons.
 Michael Jordan was named Finals Most Valuable Player for the second year in a row, to go with his sixth straight regular season scoring title.

 Background

 Chicago Bulls

-The Bulls won their first NBA championship the previous season, ushering in a new era in the league.
-Proving that their maiden championship was no fluke, the Bulls continued their dominance in the 1991–92 season, finishing with a 67–15 record, surpassing last season's record by six games.
+The Bulls won their first NBA championship the previous season and finished the 1991–92 season with a 67–15 record, surpassing last season's record by six games.
 Jordan won his second consecutive MVP award with a 30.1 points/6.4 assists/6.1 rebounds season.

-After easily sweeping the Miami Heat in the opening round, they encountered the New York Knicks, who were now coached by Pat Riley.
-The Knicks' hard-nosed style of play soon took its toll on the Bulls, but led by Jordan, they escaped in seven games.
-Up next were the Cleveland Cavaliers in the conference finals, whom the Bulls had beaten in two prior postseason meetings.
-Despite facing a much-improved Cavaliers team, the Bulls were still too much to handle, and they won in six games.
+After sweeping the Miami Heat in the opening round, they played the New York Knicks, who were now coached by Pat Riley and won in seven games.
+Then they played the Cleveland Cavaliers, whom they had beaten in two prior postseason meetings, in the conference finals.
+The Bulls won in six games.

-With their co-tenants at Chicago Stadium, the Blackhawks, coached by Mike Keenan and captained by Dirk Graham, playing in the Stanley Cup Finals, it was an opportunity for both the Bulls and the Blackhawks to help the city of Chicago become the first city to have both NBA and NHL championships in the same year; unfortunately it was not to be, as the Blackhawks were swept at the hands of the Pittsburgh Penguins.